What are the primary emerging climate technologies C2G focuses on?

 At the same time, large-scale weather modification projects (or the aggregate effect of many weather modification activities) might have effects on regional climates, and lessons learned from their governance may have impacts on the governance of emerging climate technologies as well.

 Is Carbon Dioxide Removal the same as Carbon Capture (and Storage)?

 No, but in some circumstances, they are related.

 In general, carbon capture and storage refers to capturing CO2 emissions from fossil fuels where they are burned (at source), and then storing them permanently underground.
 Ideally, this would have a net zero impact on CO2 concentrations in the atmosphere.

-Carbon Dioxide Removal demands a net negative impact on CO2 in the atmosphere.
+Carbon Dioxide Removal creates a net negative CO2 balance as it removes CO2 already emitted and resident in the atmosphere.
 One proposed approach involves combining biofuels (whose growth would draw down CO2) with carbon capture and storage, creating an overall negative effect.

 There are other carbon dioxide removal approaches which do not rely on carbon capture technologies.